 Individuals who do not start their college mathematics with calculus should take Math 105, 110, 140, 141, 143, or 145 depending on their major interests.

-Credit will not be allowed for both Math 161 and 165.
-Moreover, credit will not be allowed for any course that is taken after the successful completion of another course for which the first course was a prerequisite.
+Credit will not be allowed for any course that is taken after the successful completion of another course for which the first course was a prerequisite.

 Major Sequence in Mathematics:

 A minimum of eleven course units in mathematics to include: